attajak/blog/README.md

-# blog
+# Blog
-Welcome to my blog
+Welcome to my blog.